AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 ### Schemas and data ingestion

-In order to ingest data into [!DNL Experience Platform], a dataset must first be created.
+In order to ingest data into Experience Platform, a dataset must first be created.
 Datasets are the building blocks for data transformation and tracking for [[!DNL Catalog Service]](../../catalog/home.md), and generally represent tables or files that contain ingested data.
 All datasets are based on existing XDM schemas, which provide constraints for what the ingested data should contain and how it should be structured.
 See the overview on [Adobe Experience Platform Data Ingestion](../../ingestion/home.md) for more information.

 ## Building blocks of a schema {#schema-building-blocks}

-[!DNL Experience Platform] uses a composition approach in which standard building blocks are combined to create schemas.
+Experience Platform uses a composition approach in which standard building blocks are combined to create schemas.
 This approach promotes the reusability of existing components and drives standardization across the industry to support vendor schemas and components in [!DNL Platform].

 Schemas are composed using the following formula: